saltstack/salt/doc/topics/windows/windows-package-manager.rst

 Not Implemented
 ---------------
 The following parameters are often seen in the software definition files hosted on the Git repo.
-However, they are not implemented and have no effect on the installation process.
+However, they are not implemented and do not affect the installation process.

 :param bool reboot: Not implemented